thinkswan/facebook-comments-for-wordpress/readme.txt

 If you need help, please refer to the official FAQ at http://grahamswan.com/facebook-comments/#faq.

 == Changelog ==

+= 2.1.1 =
+* Bugfix: Replaced all file_get_contents() instances with cURL calls (since some web servers don't allow file fetching by URL for security reasons)

 = 2.1 =
 * Bugfix: Removed the option to set widths as a percentage because the JavaScript was breaking the plugin for almost everyone (no more multiple inclusions)